 Numerical simulation offers a means for investigating phenomena that are impossible, either because of their physical scale or the extreme conditions they entail, or both, to explore experimentally in a repeatable manner in the laboratory.
 The Genesis Flood certainly falls into this category.
 This paper describes a beginning attempt to apply known physical laws, physical processes that can be investigated in the laboratory, and processes on larger scales that can be studied and characterized by measurements in the present, to model important aspects of this unique cataclysmic event.
 The numerical model exploits the shallow water approximation to represent water flow in a thin layer on the surface of a rotating sphere corresponding to the earth.
 It utilizes the theory of open-channel flow to treat the suspension and transport of sediment by turbulent flowing water.
 As its mechanism for erosion it utilizes cavitation.
-To drive the water flow it draws upon a currently observable consequence of plate tectonics, namely, the locking and sudden release of the overriding lithospheric plate along its fault contact with the subducting plate in a subduction zone.
-Today, when the overriding plate unlocks and rebounds, the upward motion of the plate can, and often does, generate a water wave known as a tsunami.
+To drive the water flow it draws upon a currently observable consequence of plate tectonics, namely, the locking and sudden release of a subducting lithospheric plate along its fault contact with the overriding plate in a subduction zone.
+Today, when a subducting plate unlocks and rebounds, the upward motion of the plate can, and often does, generate a water wave known as a tsunami.
 During the Flood, when plate speeds were orders of magnitude higher than they are today, the amplitudes of the tsunamis may conceivably have been vastly larger.

 In the numerical model such large-amplitude tsunamis drive the global water flow.
-These tsunamis produce water speeds along the continental margins that immediately exceed the cavitation threshold, leading to intense erosion there of the continental bedrock.
+These tsunamis, astonishingly, inundate the continental regions everywhere with many hundreds of meters of water.
+The tsunamis initially emplace water on the continent faster than it can run off under the influence of gravity.
+Equilibrium between water emplacement and runoff occurs only after water over the continental surface reaches depths of many hundreds of meters.
+In the meantime, water speeds along the continental margins quickly exceed the cavitation threshold, leading to intense erosion there of the continental bedrock.
+The Coriolis effect caused by the earth's rotation leads to large, mostly stationary, circulation patterns at high latitudes above the continental regions in both northern and southern hemispheres.
 The persisting large-scale flow of turbulent water transports the eroded sediment and deposits it in a pattern characterized by large spatial scales.
-When plate speeds begin to fall due to the exhaustion of gravitational energy driving the motion in the mantle, the tsunamis decrease in frequency and in amplitude, water velocities drop toward zero, and the water that had been pulsing across the continental surface drains back into the ocean basin.
-In the two illustrative examples, the erosion and deposition rates represent a large fraction of what are needed to account for the 1800 m of sediment on average that blankets today's continental surface.
+When plate speeds begin to fall due to the exhaustion of gravitational energy driving the motion in the mantle, the tsunamis decrease in frequency and in amplitude, water velocities drop toward zero, and the water that had been standing hundreds of meters deep over the continental surface drains back into the ocean basin.
+In the two illustrative examples, the erosion and deposition rates approach those needed to account for the 1800 m (5905ft) of sediment on average that blankets today's continental surface.